Pulaski’s Deedra Irwin talks about 7th place finish in Olympics women’s biathlon

 “To have everything come together in one day, it’s really amazing,” she says with a grin.

 “All of my friends and family back home are so jealous,” Irwin says with a laugh.
 “That was so cool.
-I’ve been a Packers fans since I can remember, because growing up in Pulaski, that’s football country.”
+I’ve been a Packers fan since I can remember because growing up in Pulaski, that’s football country.”

-Irwin says the support and attention given by the Packers not only brings her joy, but it brings her hope that with that, they can continue to grow the sport.
+Irwin says the support and attention given by the Packers not only bring her joy, but it brings her hope that with that, they can continue to grow the sport.

 “Anything like that, helps grow our sport, helps get kids interested, and hopefully it gets us that much closer to getting more Olympic medals in the future,” Irwin said.